apple/servicetalk/README.md

 It is built on [Netty](https://netty.io) and is designed to provide most of the performance/scalability benefits of Netty for common networking protocols used in service to service communication.
-ServiceTalk provides "smart client" like features such as client side load balancing and service discovery integration.
+ServiceTalk provides "smart client" like features such as client-side load balancing and service discovery integration.

 ## Conceptual Overview